toto1234567890/HireMe/README.md

 <br>
-And many others things... (fundamental analysis on stocks, websockets..., sometime integrated, sometimes only snippets or not linked scripts)
+And many others things... (fundamental analysis on stocks, websockets, pseudo-arbitrage..., sometime integrated, sometimes only snippets or not linked scripts)

-to be continued...
+will be continued...